A Multi-Armed Bandit-Based Participant Selection Method for Federated Recommendation Systems: Introduction

-Edge–cloud architectures address these challenges by partitioning the recommendation pipeline: lightweight models deployed at the network edge extract features and perform preliminary inference on raw multimodal inputs, while the cloud aggregates the full spectrum of user data to train and update the global models \cite{10.1145/3659097,9591490}.
+Edge–cloud architectures address these challenges by partitioning the recommendation pipeline, where lightweight models deployed at the network edge extract features and perform preliminary inference on raw multimodal inputs, while the cloud aggregates the full spectrum of user data to train and update the global models \cite{10.1145/3659097}.
 As for privacy concerns, federated learning (FL) among distributed edge-cloud computing nodes emerges as an alternative paradigm, enabling collaborative model training without sharing raw data.
-By keeping user interactions on-device and sharing only aggregated updates, this paradigm offers a principled path to strong privacy guarantees \cite{GUENDOUZI2023103714}.
-However, deploying FRS in a practical edge-cloud computing environment entails its own set of challenges due to common challenges in distributed scheduling \cite{fogbus2book}: heterogeneous hardware settings, non-IID data across devices, communication bottlenecks \cite{9591490}, and the difficulty of balancing data skew in global aggregation especially with multi-modality data \cite{10.1145/3625558}.
-To overcome these challenges and improve the efficiency of FL, the process of participant selection among heterogeneous clients is of paramount importance.
+By keeping user interactions on-device and sharing only aggregated updates, this paradigm offers a principled path to strong privacy guarantees~\cite{GUENDOUZI2023103714}.
+However, deploying Federated Recommendation Systems (FRS) in a practical edge-cloud computing environment entails its own set of challenges due to intrinsic complexities of distributed scheduling \cite{fogbus2book}, which include heterogeneous hardware settings, non-Independent and Identically Distributed (non-IID) data across devices, communication bottlenecks \cite{9591490}, and the difficulty of balancing data skew in global aggregation especially with multimodal data \cite{10.1145/3625558}.
+In this context, participant selection among heterogeneous clients plays a critical role in improving the efficiency and robustness of federated learning.